ritiek/muxnect/README.rst

 ------------

-You must have `tmux <https://github.com/tmux/tmux>`__ installed to use this., You may have to install it from source, if it is not present in your apt repositories.
+You must have `tmux <https://github.com/tmux/tmux>`__ installed to use this.
+You may have to install it from source, if it is not present in your apt repositories.

 Install the latest stable release from pypa: